 There are two kinds of muscles – voluntary and involuntary.
 Some muscles are voluntary, which means we can control them, whereas others are involuntary and cannot be controlled.

-- Example of the former type would be the muscles of our arms, and an example of the latter would be the cardiac muscles which are responsible for the pumping of the heart and the muscles that control breathing movements.
+- Example of the former type would be the muscles of our arms, and an example of the latter would be the cardiac muscles responsible for heart pumping and the muscles that control breathing movements.

-- The voluntary muscles are under the control of the human conscious such as the skeletal muscles.
+- The voluntary muscles, such as the skeletal muscles, are under the control of the human conscious.

 24. Muscular dystrophy is a disorder